 o I best concentrate?
 I seem most alert during which time(s) of day?
 Early morning Late evening 2.
-When I do my best work, I need food and drink OF Need to eat or drink Distracted by eating or drinking 3.
-Need to eat or drink I seem to be able to concentrate best in bright ligh l t OR I like dim light better.
+When I do my best work, I need food and drink OR । food and drink distracts me.
+Need to eat or drink Distracted by eating or drinking 3.
+Need to eat or drink I seem to be able to concentrate best in bright light OR I like dim light better.
 Bright light Dim light 4.
-I am almost always most comfortable doing homewsetting. l work in a formal setting OR I prefer an informal Formal (desk, table) Informal (floor, bed, sofa) verbally, or turn the information into a song or rhy Almost always me.
-Almost never Almost always Almost never 2.
-I like to see a picture of what is meant, sketch out an idea, and/or use colorful folders to organize.
+I am almost always most comfortable doing homew setting. ork in a formal setting OR I prefer an informal Formal (desk, table) Informal (floor, bed, sofa) When trying to remember or review, I am most succeed verbally, or turn the information into a song or rhyrodamost always I like to see a picture of what is meant, sketch out a ne.
+2. I like to see a picture of what is meant, sketch out a n idea, and/or use colorful folders to organize.
 Almost always Almost never 3.
-I like to keep on the move, take frequent breaks, w ork in spurts of great energy, and/or shift positions Almost always Almost never ood of a listener am I?
-When listening to information or directions, I usua idea. ' Almost always Almost never 2.
-I can remember specific details of what I hear and Almost always Almost never
+I like to keep on the move, take frequent breaks, wo Almost always Almost never ood of a listener am I?
+When listening to information or directions, I usual idea.
+Almost always Almost never 2.
+I can remember specific details of what I hear and o an repeat things word for word.
+Almost always Almost never